Flintridge Sacred Heart Academy

-For 85 years, the Dominican Sisters and their colleagues have nurtured the dreams, intellectual curiosity and goals of young women in a quiet yet powerful way.
+- For more than 85 years, the Dominican Sisters and their colleagues have nurtured the dreams, intellectual curiosity and goals of young women in a quiet yet powerful way.

-This unique balance of academic excellence and moral integrity is the foundation of "the Flintridge experience.".
+- This unique balance of academic excellence and moral integrity is the foundation of the Flintridge Sacred Heart experience.

 |Flintridge Sacred||Boarding School Avg.|